-All information to help with the ISTQB exam to obtain foundation level certification is valid.
-This is the second part of a series of short parts of the syllabus which I believe will aid you to memorize what is very likely be on the questions.
-(If you missed the Chapter 1 you can access it here)
+All information to help with the ISTQB exam to obtain foundation-level certification is valid.
+This is the second part of a series of short pieces of the syllabus, which I believe will aid you in memorizing what is very likely to be on the questions.
+(If you missed Chapter 1, you can access it here)

-Read, then practice the exam for the chapter 2 – Testing Throughout the Software Life Cycle, link at the end of this summary, practice the quiz as much as you like or until you feel comfortable enough to go to the next chapter.
+Read, then practice the exam for chapter 2 – Testing Throughout the Software Life Cycle; link at the end of this summary, practice the quiz as much as you like or until you feel comfortable enough to go to the next chapter.

-More you read, more you understand, more you understand more you are ready to take the the exam.
+The more you read, the more you understand, and the more you know more you are ready to take the exam.

-I have uploaded a mind map with a graphical visualization of the ISTQB Foundation Level topics, a kind of Cheat Cheat, you may find it useful too to help you with the exam.
+I have uploaded a mind map with a graphical visualization of the ISTQB Foundation Level topics, a kind of Cheat Cheat; you may find it helpful too to help you with the exam.

-Hope you like.
+I hope you like it.
 Feel free to drop me a comment, or inform anything that I’ve missed here.
 Good luck.

-Methodology that pays more attention to testing.
+The methodology that pays more attention to testing.
 The development process proceeds down the left-hand slope of the V, defining requirements and designing system components.
 At the base of the V, the code is written.
-On the upward sloping right side of the model, testing of components, integration testing, and acceptance testing are performed
+On the upward-sloping right side of the model, testing of components, integration testing, and acceptance testing are performed.

-A software design model where the stages are ongoing unlike the waterfall method.
+Unlike the waterfall method, a software design model where the stages are ongoing.
 Testing occurs as part of each sprint.

-Performed to ensure that two modules operate together correctly.
+- They are performed to ensure that the two modules operate together correctly.

 Tests that verify a specific action or function of the code.

-Testing of a software application for its non-functional requirements (i.e. the quality attributes of the system).
+We are testing a software application for its non-functional requirements (i.e. the system’s quality attributes).